hanbingo/twitch-user-growth-analysis/README.md

 # Twitch User Growth Analysis

 This project was completed as part of a data science challenge during the hiring process for Patreon.
 While the challenge permitted the use of any publicly available dataset, I chose to analyse Twitch data to simulate how behavioural insights could inform platform strategies.
 Motivated by Patreon’s plan to implement live-streaming features on their platform, this analysis focused on identifying patterns of user engagement and streamer growth that contribute to sustainable success on creator-driven platforms.
+[Click here to view the full HTML report](https://hanbingo.github.io/twitch-user-growth-analysis/)

 ## Overview